-D. Outside review process: All services for DDW recipients excluding class members of Walter Stephen Jackson, et al vs. Fort Stanton Hospital and Training School et. al, (757 F. Supp.
-1243 DNM 1990) will be reviewed by an OR contracted by DOH.
-The OR will adhere to deadlines set forth in its contract with the DOH.
-The OR will apply the DDW clinical criteria to make a clinical determination on whether the requested services and service amounts are needed, and will recommend whether the requested annual budget and ISP should be approved.
-If the OR approves in whole or part the requested ISP and budget, the OR will send the approved portion of the budget to the medicaid TPA for entry into the medicaid management information system and issue a prior authorization to the case manager.
-If there is a denial in part or whole, the OR decision must be in writing, identify a list of all documents and input considered by the OR team during its review, and state the reasons for any denial of requested services.
-The eligible recipient, case manager, and guardian (if applicable) will be provided with this written determination and notice of an opportunity to request a fair hearing as well as an agency review conference.

-(1) The eligible recipient, case manager, and guardian (if applicable) may submit to the OR additional information relating to support needs.

-(2) The decision of the OR approving services requested by the DDW participant is binding on the State.
-However, the state may agree to overturn a decision to deny services requested by the DDW participant at a requested agency conference.

-E. Reconsideration: Providers who disagree with the denial of a prior authorization request or other review decisions may request a reconsideration.
+- D. [Outside review process:] Third party assessor review process: All services for DDW recipients [excluding class members of Walter Stephen Jackson, et al vs. Fort Stanton Hospital and Training School et. al, (757 F. Supp.
+1243 DNM 1990)] will be reviewed by [an OR] the TPA contracted by [DOH] MAD.
+The [OR] TPA will adhere to deadlines set forth in its contract with the [DOH] MAD.
+The [OR will apply the DDW elinical criteria to] TPA will make a clinical determination on whether the requested services and service amounts are needed, and will recommend whether the requested annual budget and ISP should be approved.
+If the [OR] TPA approves in whole or part the requested ISP and budget, the [OR] TPA will [send] enter the approved portion of the budget [to the medicaid TPA for entry] into the medicaid management information system and issue a prior authorization to the case manager.
+If there is a denial in part or whole, the [OR] TPA decision must be in writing, identify a list of all documents and input considered by the [OR] TPA team during its review, and state the reasons for any denial of requested services.
+The eligible recipient, case manager, and guardian (if applicable) will be provided with this written determination and notice of an opportunity to request a fair hearing as well as an agency review conference. - (1) The eligible recipient, case manager, and guardian (if applicable) may submit to the [OR] TPA additional information relating to support needs. - (2) The decision of the [OR] TPA approving services requested by the DDW participant is binding on the State.
+However, the state may agree to overturn a decision to deny services requested by the DDW participant at a requested agency conference. - E. Reconsideration: Providers who disagree with the denial of a prior authorization request or other review decisions may request a reconsideration.
 See 8.350.2 NMAC, Reconsideration of Utilization Review Decisions.